gfmurphy/kryppiebot_worker/README.md

 [![Code Climate](https://codeclimate.com/github/gfmurphy/kryppiebot_worker/badges/gpa.svg)](https://codeclimate.com/github/gfmurphy/kryppiebot_worker)

 # Kryppiebot Worker Daemon
-This worker is repsonsible for processing messages and commands arrving on the groupme message queue (redis) and managing scheduled tasks that process messages.
+This worker is responsible for processing messages and commands arrving on the groupme message queue (redis) and managing scheduled tasks that process messages.

 It's the 'brain' of the bot.